Pallavighxsh/hot_seat/README.md

 This tool is ideal for **HR teams, L&D departments, technical hiring rounds, internal corporate evaluation, and EdTech assessment platforms.**

 ### Important: This tool uses a generative AI model, so some of the generated MCQs may contain errors typically found in GenAI.
+The question's answer key may be correct, but the question is a bit out of context.
+Check first!

 ## 🚀 Features